Ueno Park 上野公園

 The following is a guide to the various features of Ueno Park, starting from in front of Ueno Station.

-Once in the Park, straight ahead of you is Tokyo Bunka Kaikan (i.e. Tokyo Culture Hall), a cultural event space notable mainly for classical music performances.
+Once in the Park, straight ahead of you is Tokyo Bunka Kaikan (i.e. Tokyo Culture Hall), a cultural event space notable mainly for classical music performances, and the best-known work of Japanese architect Kunio Maekawa (1905-86), who apprenticed under Le Corbusier.

 The National Museum of Western Art, Tokyo was established in 1959.
-Its Main Building is the work of the French architect Le Corbusier (who also worked on the design of the UN Headquarters building).
+Its Main Building is the only work in Japan of the French architect Le Corbusier (who also worked on the design of the UN Headquarters building).

 The National Museum of Western Art, Tokyo, includes a research library.